lextm/jekyll-theme-chirpy/_posts/2005-11-30-big-sorry-goes-to-those-who-had-downloaded-cbc-2-2.md

 ---
 (Originally posted to CSDN on Nov 30, 2005)

 I am quite sorry that when I uploaded CBC 2.2 to BDN, I had not tested it completely as usual.
-However, since I’ve done a lot of refactoring, so some changes lead to bugs.
+However, since I've done a lot of refactoring, so some changes lead to bugs.
 <!--more-->

 When you install CBC 2.2 as usual, the functions I describe in the manuals cannot be fired.
 A error dialog will complaint that the file you open is not a valid C/Delphi/XML file.
 It is my mistake.